Fun Things to do while in Cancun, Mexico

 Play Golf on Beautiful Courses

-Several courses have interesting terrain and designs resembling cenotes, tropical jungles, mangroves, lagoons, sand dunes, and even Mayan ruins.
+Several courses have interesting terrain and designs resembling cenotes, tropical jungles, mangroves, lagoons, dunes, and even Mayan ruins.

 Pok Ta Pok is a favorite course.
-There are 18 holes at this course, a driving range, two practice putting greens, roving bars, and a driving range in the heart of the Hotel Zone.
+There are 18 holes on this course, a driving range, two practice putting greens, roving bars, and a driving range in the heart of the Hotel Zone.

 Downtown Cancun is a great place to shop